-Besides this Owner's Guide, your StudioScan II comes with a documentation set for FotoLook.
-In this documentation you can find information on how to install and use the FotoLook software.
+Besides this Owner's Guide, your StudioScan comes with a User's Guide.
+In this guide you can find information on how to install and use the FotoLook software and a chapter containing an alphabetical reference to all the scanning options.